deckhouse/deckhouse/docs/site/pages/GETTING_STARTED.md

 kubectl -n d8-system get deployments/deckhouse
 ```

-In the command's output, the `d8-system***` deployment should be `Ready 1/1`.
+In the command's output, the `deckhouse` deployment should be `READY 1/1`.
 Such status indicates that modules are installed successfully, and the cluster is ready for use.

 For more convenient control over the cluster, a [module](/en/documentation/v1/modules/500-dashboard/) with the official Kubernetes dashboard is provided.
 It gets enabled by default after installation is complete and is available at `https://dashboard<your-publicDomainTemplate-value>` with the *User* access level.
 (The [user-authz module](/en/documentation/v1/modules/140-user-authz/) documentation provides a detailed overview of access levels.)